bhqmuhammad/Form-Response-Notifier-Bot/README.md

 # Telegram Form Notifications

-This repository contains a Google Apps Script that sends a notification to a Telegram chat whenever a Google Form response is submitted.
-The configuration for the Telegram Bot API token, form responses sheet name, and custom title are stored in a Google Sheets settings sheet.
+This repository contains a generalized Google Apps Script designed to send notifications to a Telegram chat whenever a Google Form response is submitted.
+The script retrieves configuration settings such as the Telegram Bot API token, the name of the form responses sheet, and a custom title for the notifications from a settings sheet in Google Sheets.
+This makes the setup flexible and easy to configure for different use cases.

 ## Features